How is asbestos removed?

 All asbestos laden waste, including asbestos cement flat and corrugated sheets must be disposed of at a tipping facility licenced by the Office of Environment and Heritage.

 Strathfield Council does not operate asbestos waste disposal facilities.
-However, information on waste facilities (including hours of operation) that will accept asbestos are available from SITA Environmental Services (formerly WSN).
 Always contact the landfill beforehand to find out when asbestos is accepted and any requirements for delivering asbestos to the landfill.